Institutional Decay

 The public-facing edge of the story is where institutional leverage stops being abstract and starts shaping what people can see, afford, contest, or rely on.

-The accountability question for "DOJ opens antisemitism review of University of Washington" is simple: what public record would show the decision served voters, residents, workers, or communities rather than the actors with the most leverage?
+For "DOJ opens antisemitism review of University of Washington", the accountability standard is documentary: what public record would show the decision served voters, residents, workers, or communities rather than the actors with the most leverage?